You are here

 - relevant degree (for example bioscience or healthcare-related) and

-Physician associate courses in the UK all follow a national curriculum and competence framework.
+Physician associate courses in the UK follow a national curriculum and competence framework.
 All physician associates must pass a national examination of knowledge and skills.
-They must recertify in the knowledge component every six years to ensure they keep up to date.
-This is the only clinical profession in the UK which currently has a national skills and knowledge test.
+They must recertify in the knowledge component every six years.
+This is to ensure they keep up to date.
+Physician associate is the only clinical profession in the UK which has a national skills and knowledge test.

-The Faculty of Physician Associates at the Royal College of Physicians keeps a managed voluntary register.
-This acts like a General Medical Council or Nursing and Midwifery Council register, although is not statutory.
+Physician associates are not regulated at present.
+There are plans for this to change in the near future, with the General Medical Council (GMC) as the regulator.
+The Faculty of Physician Associates at the Royal College of Physicians keeps a Physician Associate Voluntary Register.
+This acts like a GMC or Nursing and Midwifery Council register It is not statutory.
 Practices should only employ physician associates who are on this register.